Tuesday, May 4, 2010

 3. Open Form.
 The open form is when an artist has given only a partial glimpse of a scene that then would continue beyond the format.
 There are very clear examples, but I chose one that I liked.
 At first was going to be a closed form, but the more I looked at it, there is no defined rectangular format, and has no contained feeling.
 The paint lines extend outward away from the duck.
 This piece is a linocut print by Kate Nydam Meberg.

-1. Blurred Outlines: This image was taken from Smashing Magazine.
+from Smashing Magazine.
 This illusion of motion is done with our interpretation of a photograph or painting that has blurred outlines as a symbol of movement.
 When there is movement in out vision, it isn't seen as accurately, and we see a blur.
 The edges are blurred and we lose some of the detail.
 I love this picture, the subject is actually the thing that isn't as blurred.
 A little different take on it- the back ground is moving, and the fur on this pups head!

 2. Multiple images.
 This photograph is by Eliot Ellisofon.